mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------
 ## Overview
-This package is a retirement modeling framework for exploring the sensitivity of retirement financial decisions.
+This package is a modeling framework for exploring the sensitivity of retirement financial decisions.
 Strictly speaking, it is not a planning tool, but more an environment for exploring *what if* scenarios.
 It provides different realizations of a financial strategy through the rigorous mathematical optimization of relevant decision variables.
 Two major objective goals can be set: either